Orientation

 People traveling through the sometimes confusing terrain of midlife (and other life transitions)

-Individuals exploring themes of spiritual formation, spiritual direction, and spiritual discernment
+Individuals exploring themes of spiritual clarification

 People seeking to develop a deeper relationship with their inner world and dreams